sahiliamsso/docs/source/authn-guide/basic.md

 #Authentication against LDAP backend(s) (AKA “Basic”, “Internal”)

 ## Configuring Basic Authentication
-Basic authentication will be default authentication method Gluu instance will be using out-of-the-box. when an administrator logs into the system for first time.
-And its one of the simplest and widely accepted ways to

-The method relies on a successful LDAP BIND operation against specified backend LDAP directory that’s already exist in your network.
-To configure it Basic Authentication Method:
+Basic authentication is the default authentication method used by the Gluu Server out-of-the-box.
+The method relies on a successful LDAP BIND operation against a specified backend LDAP directory.
+To configure the Basic Authentication Method:

 1. Click on `Configuration` > `Manage authentication`
 ![basic](../img/user-authn/basicauthn.png)